Hamirowal: Demography

-As of 2011, Hamirowal has a total number of 117 houses and population of 515 of which 257 include are males while 258 are females according to the report published by Census India in 2011.
+As of 2011, Hamirowal had a total number of 117 houses and a population of 515, of which 257 were males and 258 were females, according to the report published by Census India in 2011.
 The literacy rate of Hamirowal is 73.03%, lower than the state average of 75.84%.
-The population of children under the age of 6 years is 59 which is 11.46% of total population of Hamirowal, and child sex ratio is approximately 1034 as compared to Punjab state average of 846.
+The population of children under the age of 6 years is 59, which is 11.46% of total population of Hamirowal, and child sex ratio is approximately 1034 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 83.50% of total population in Hamirowal.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 178 people were engaged in work activities out of the total population of Hamirowal which includes 157 males and 21 females.
 According to census survey report 2011, 98.31% workers describe their work as main work and 1.69% workers are involved in Marginal activity providing livelihood for less than 6 months.